jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 ### Instrumentation

 > Never shot in the dark.
-Make educated guess.
+Make an educated guess.

 We fall into the hype of DL by exaggerating how easy it is by counting the lines of code.
 This is deceptive because tracing DL problems are extremely hard.
 It is important to track every move and to examine results at each step.
-We often ignore the instrumentation needs and end up trouble shooting problems in the dark.
+We often ignore the instrumentation needs and end up troubleshooting problems in the dark.
 Nevertheless, with the help of pre-built package, integrating instrumentation code is not hard and the rewards are almost instantaneously.

 #### Data visualization (input, output)